evgenyneu/Dodo/README.md

 🔨🔨🔨 This is work in progress 🔨🔨🔨

-# Custom notification UI widget for iOS written in Swift
+# A notification bar for iOS written in Swift

 This is a library for displaying a text notification bar.
 I can be used to show success messages and validation errors.